 The Castello also features other exhibitions, such as: the Rondanini Museum, the Medal and Numistica Collection, the “Sala delle Asse” by Leonardo da Vinci, the drawing collection and engraving collection “Achille Bertarelli”.

-Some of the Castle’s museum are truly interesting.
+Some of the Castle’s museum is truly interesting.
 The entrance ticket includes a visit to all the fortification’s museums.
 If you do not want to visit the museums, we suggest exploring the castle's central courtyard, which is open to the public and is free to visit.

 Castello: Every day from 7 am until 7:30 pm.